 Register online on your laptop, ipad, tablet or phone using this link.
 It’s a simple process where you give your name, phone, email and address.

 Go to their online services link and from there you have so much to choose from.
 Not just e-books, but also movies, music, archives for doing family history, academic databases, historic newspapers for some good olden days news and also an e-health service so you can keep on top of all things relating to health and wellness.

 There are recipes, garden tips, a massive movie database, instructions on how to strip back your car engine, a vast array of arts and crafts and lots of maps to plan your trips when the quarantine and isolation are over.
 All of these e-products are available right now through your digital device.
-Staying at home just got a lot more entertaining.
+Staying at home and social distancing just got a lot more entertaining.